 There are four types of microorganisms that can cause infection in or on your pet's body.
 These tiny microbials include bacterium, viruses, fungi, and protozoa.
-Your veterinarian typically determines what type of pet antibiotic medication to prescribe only after making a diagnosis and determining what type of organism is causing the problem.
+Your veterinarian typically determines what type of pet antimicrobial medication to prescribe only after making a diagnosis and determining what type of organism is causing the problem.

 The pet antibiotic you should use to treat your furry companion depends on which organism you're fighting and how the medication works in your pet's body.

-Common antibiotic medications for pets include:
+Common antimicrobial medications for pets include:

 Viruses are the organisms responsible for canine distemper, canine parvovirus, feline herpes, and the feline calici virus, as well as a myriad of other diseases that can make your pet very ill.
 These parasites can multiply only inside the living cells of other organisms and are so tiny they are estimated to be one-hundredth the size of the average bacterium.